Deezzir/SolanaBot/README.md

 cd SolanaBot
 ```

-3. Install Node.js and npm if you haven't already and install the dependencies
+3. Install Node.js and npm if you haven't already, and install the dependencies

 A good way to install Node.js and NPM is to use [npm DOCS](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm)